lambda-feedback/user-documentation/docs/student/getting_started_student.md

-# Get started as a teacher using Lambda Feedback
+# Get started as a student using Lambda Feedback

 ## Accessing content